 Though the data pipeline itself is virtual, ETL security starts with the physical.
 The data centers in which Fivetran’s cloud instances run have to be inaccessible to anyone without authorization.
 Access is monitored continuously, and all visits to physical infrastructure are logged.
 All operating systems and containers are hardened and patched.

 To meet regulatory or data residency requirements, Fivetran gives customers the choice of where their data is processed and the hosting provider to use.
-All data that Fivetran handles uses Google Cloud Platform (GCP) or Amazon Web Services (AWS), and later in 2021 we will also support Microsoft Azure.
+All data that Fivetran handles uses Google Cloud Platform (GCP), Amazon Web Services (AWS) or Microsoft Azure.
 Physical security is handled entirely by those providers, who provide an extensive list of compliance and regulatory assurances, including SOC, PCI DSS, and ISO/IEC 27001.

 Of course that data isn’t useful to Fivetran customers unless they can access it, which means it has to be available over the internet.
 A web application firewall (WAF) protects the Fivetran web portal, which lets us validate, filter, and monitor HTTPS traffic to Fivetran’s web application dashboard, where customers configure their data syncs.
 The service enforces TLS 1.2+ on external connections.
 Fivetran has designed our platform to isolate the data syncs from the front end web application.
 No data synced through the Fivetran service is shown to end users of the Dashboard, only configuration settings and status/error logs are displayed in the application.